bitcoin/bitcoin/doc/translation_strings_policy.md

 General recommendations
 ------------------------

+### Do not translate names

+The following tokens must not be parts of the strings are to be translated:
+- command line option names
+- RPC names
+- file names

+Use `%s` substitution, e.g., `strprintf(_("Unknown %s value %s."), "-blockfilterindex", name)`.

 ### Avoid unnecessary translation strings

 Try not to burden translators with translating messages that are e.g. slight variations of other messages.